Opioid Overdose Prevention

 The Coconino County Health and Human Services, Opioid Overdose Prevention program is funded via a grant with the Arizona Department of Health Services and is part of a statewide initiative to reduce the number of fatal opioid overdoses.

 The Opioid Overdose Prevention Program provides education, promotes harm reduction strategies, and can provide technical assistance to implement best practice policies to prevent fatal opioid overdoses.

 Program staff are located in Flagstaff and Page and build partnerships to create awareness of resources pertaining to opioid use.

-Naloxone, or Narcan, is a life-saving medication, that can rapidly reverse an opioid overdose.
-Having Narcan and knowing how to use it can save a life.
-Who should have Narcan?
-Anyone in Coconino County can obtain Narcan free of charge.
+NARCAN (Naloxone) is a life-saving medication, that can rapidly reverse an opioid overdose.
+Having NARCAN and knowing how to use it can save a life.
+Who should have NARCAN?
+Anyone in Coconino County can obtain NARCAN free of charge.

 Not in Coconino County?
-Find Naloxone near you
+Find NARCAN near you

-- Coconino County Overdose Fatality Review Report - 2019
+- Coconino County Overdose Fatality Review Annual Report 2023

 - Substance Abuse and Mental Health Services Administration(SAMHSA) Prescription Drug Misuse and Abuse

 - Center for Disease Control and Prevention (CDC) Opioid Overdose